Stuart Fairchild Player Props: Reds vs. Royals

-Stuart Fairchild -- .152 average over his past 10 games -- will be in action for the Cincinnati Reds versus the Kansas City Royals, with Zack Greinke on the hill, on June 12 at 8:10 PM ET.
+On Tuesday, Stuart Fairchild (hitting .176 in his past 10 games) and the Cincinnati Reds face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 8:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Cardinals.
+He hit a home run while going 1-for-3 in his most recent game against the Royals.

 Stuart Fairchild Game Info & Props vs. the Royals